-This is an iron, fifteenth century bifacial Maryan Guild processional image or sign which will, as indicated by the mounting tab, have been carried on a staff in procession or ( much more probably ) have been displayed as a sign outside a Guild Hall.
+This is an iron, fifteenth century bifacial Maryan Guild processional image or sign which will, as indicated by the mounting tab, have been carried on a staff in procession or ( much more probably in view of the BULLET 'HOLE' complete with burning ) have been displayed as a sign outside a Guild Hall.
 The appearance suggests having been treated with a tarry preservative material which has now resulted in a compacted, very stable patinated surface.

 It is known with certainty to have formerly been in the ownership ( collection of? ) Matthew Boulton ( 1728-1809 ) : the renowned metalworking industrialist and business partner of James Watt.